MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/customize-process-workflow.md

 ## Add a workflow state

-States you add appear in the picklist for the States field shown in work item forms and the query editor.
-A transition to and from the State you add is created to every other State, except not to a Removed state.
-Also, default reasons are defined, such as Moved to state Triaged, Moved out of state Triaged.
+States you add appear in the drop-down menu for the States field shown in work item forms and the query editor.
+A transition to and from the State you add is created to every other State.
+Also, default reasons are defined, such as *Moved to state Triaged*, *Moved out of state Triaged*.

-> [!NOTE]
-> States that you add to the task WIT adds columns to the task board.
-If you [track bugs along with tasks](../show-bugs-on-backlog.md), then states you add to the bug WIT also add columns to the task board.
-You don't have to add the same states to each of these WITs, however, you may want to do so in order to  update the status in the same way and to minimize the number of columns that get added.
->
-> If you add a state to a WIT which is associated with a backlog level, each team needs to update their [Kanban board column settings](../../../boards/boards/add-columns.md) in order to view and use the Kanban board.

 1. From the **Work Item Types** page, choose the work item type you want to modify, choose **States**, and then choose **New State**.